rajeshsola/rajeshsola.github.io/profile.md

 - Qt Programming for HTTP REST Clients, Open Source For You, May 2017

-- SiteWhere : An Open Platform for Conencted Devices, June 2017
+- SiteWhere : An Open Platform for Conencted Devices, Open Source For You, June 2017

-- Writing Custom Add-ons for Node-RED, June 2017
+- Writing Custom Add-ons for Node-RED, Open Source For You, June 2017

 Some of these articles are available for public access @ opensourceforu.com/author/rajesh-sola